 I’m starting a baking business – can I ask you a few questions?

-Yes, but if you’re asking about licensing and stuff, each state has different requirements, so I can’t really help you there.
-And I can’t tell you everything mostly because a lot of it was experimentation and trial and error, but I will try and answer your questions as best I can.
+Yes, but if you’re asking about licensing and stuff, each state has different requirements.
+I can’t tell you everything mostly because a lot of it was experimentation and trial and error, but I will try and answer your questions as best I can.

 How come you’re never at the Flea Markets?